EXPLAINER: What's next in Musk's epic battle with Twitter?

-Elon Musk's monthslong tussle with Twitter took another twist Tuesday when the Tesla billionaire seemed to return to where he started in April — offering to buy the company for $44 billion.
+Elon Musk's monthslong tussle with Twitter took another twist this week when the Tesla billionaire seemed to return to where he started in April — offering to buy the company for $44 billion.

 But it's not over yet.
 Twitter says it intends to close the deal at the agreed-upon price, but the two sides are still booked for an Oct.
 17 trial in Delaware over Musk's earlier attempts to terminate the deal.